-And he was right!
-I had stocked up the freezer with bags and bags of breastmilk.
-There was very little space left for essentials like Ben & Jerry’s and frozen pizza.
+He was right – there were breast milk bags on every shelf, and there was very little space left for essentials like Ben & Jerry’s and frozen pizza.

 Eventually, I learned the best ways to freeze your breast milk so that it’s organized and takes up as little space as possible.
 Here’s what you need to know!

-When you are transferring breastmilk from a bottle to a breastmilk freezer bag, use your flange as a funnel to avoid spills.
+When you are pouring breast milk from a bottle to a bag, you may want to use your flange as a funnel to avoid spills.

 (You can also add the pump time if you’d like, but this is less important.)

-Some moms also write any illness or symptoms that baby is experiencing, with the thought that this breastmilk might be useful in the future when baby has the same symptoms.
+Some people also write any illness or symptoms that baby is experiencing, with the thought that this breast milk might be useful in the future when baby has the same symptoms.

-Some moms lay their milk out on a cookie sheet to freeze.
+Some people lay their milk out on a cookie sheet to freeze.
 A takeout container or large Tupperware will also work.

-Once you have your breastmilk frozen flat like a brick, how do you store the bags in your freezer to maximize your space?
+Once you have your breast milk frozen flat like a brick, how do you store the bags in your freezer to maximize space?

 What if You Run out of Room in Your Freezer?